aptos-labs/aptos-core/developer-docs-site/docs/tutorials/first-transaction.md

 2. Prepare a wrapper around the REST interfaces.

   Aptos provides a [REST API][rest_spec] for interacting with the blockchain.
-This steps prepares wrappers around this API, for retrieving account information, and for constructing a transaction, signing it and submitting the transaction.
+This step prepares wrappers around this API, for retrieving account information, and for constructing a transaction, signing it and submitting the transaction.

 3. Prepare a wrapper around the Faucet interface.